19 Best Webinar Software of 2020 (Platform Ranks & Reviews)

 The best webinar software makes it easy to record, share, and follow up with your prospects without any difficulties or downtime.

 An excellent webinar tool for small business should help you deliver live high-quality video.
-This can help you automate your sales process and engage with your MQLs with live training, product demos, and more.
+They can also help you automate your sales process and engage with your MQLs with live training and product demos.

 These automated webinar sequences are excellent for hosting evergreen content like online courses, podcast interviews, or employee onboarding videos.

-Here are my picks for the best webinar software in 2020.
+Here are my top picks for the best webinar software to try this year.

-WebinarJam is the best webinar software currently available.
+WebinarJam is #2 on my list of the best webinar software currently available.
 If you have little to no technical knowledge regarding how to set up a webinar, then this easy-to-use webinar platform has you covered.
-It’s perfect if you want to host webinars in an automated fashion to a large audience.

 It also offers some distinct advantages over other tools, such as: